Tabs — Smart UI JavaScript API

 Default value

-<smart-tabs tab-position='bottom'></smart-tabs>
+<smart-tabs tab-position="bottom"></smart-tabs>

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-let tabPosition = tabs.tabPosition;
+const tabPosition = el.tabPosition;

 Specifies or retrieves the direction in which the text is displayed within the tabs, such as horizontal or vertical orientation.
 This property allows you to control whether tab labels are arranged from left to right, top to bottom, or in another supported direction.